Nanos and textiles

 –Non-polluting, super-resistant, intelligent: what will the clothes of the future really look like, Sciences & Avenir, January 2020

-– AVICENN survey on IKEA’s “air purifying” curtains, VeilleNanos, 2021 - 4In 2017, the Italian brand Castelli also replaced the usual black jerseys and shorts of the British Sky team with a white version with titanium dioxide integrated in order to reinforce the solar protection (in the form of nano-filament woven into polyester shorts and shorts and also in the form of dyeing to act as a second layer of protection against the sun) before extending the use of titanium dioxide to amateur outfits, such as the Inferno shorts and Climber’s 2.0 jerseys.
+– AVICENN survey on IKEA’s “air purifying” curtains, VeilleNanos, 2021 - 4In 2017, the Italian brand Castelli also replaced the usual black jerseys and shorts of the British Sky team with a white version with titanium dioxide integrated in order to reinforce the solar protection (in the form of nano-filament woven into the polyester of shorts and leggings and also in the form of dye to act as a second layer of protection against the sun) before extending the use of titanium dioxide to amateur outfits, such as the Inferno shorts and Climber’s 2.0 jerseys.
 Source: How titanium dioxide protects cyclists from the sun, TDMA, March 2018

 - 5See for example:

 –A high-tech textile to stay comfortable outdoorsAmerican Chemical Society, May 5, 2021: researchers “made a layered fabric made of porous fibrous polymers.
-To trap warmth in the cold, they coated the heating side in zinc and copper nanoparticles to absorb solar energy and keep in thermal radiation from the body”..
+To trap warmth in the cold, they coated the heating side in zinc and copper nanoparticles to absorb solar energy and keep in thermal radiation from the body”.

 – Flexible material shows potential for use in fabrics to heat, cool, Laura Oleniacz, Phys.org, July 2, 2020 - 6See for example: